fiveham/Repeated_Phrases/README.md

 5. 05-06: The HTML chapters are converted to plain text files&mdash;no markup at all&mdash;ready to be processed.

-6. 06-07: The plain text chapters are read into memory and scanned over and over to exhaustively find all phrases of each size (up to a per-phrase word-count of 217, the largest number of words at which a phrase occurs more than once in the corpus).
+6. 06-07: The plain text chapters are read into memory and scanned over and over to exhaustively find all phrases of each size (up to a per-phrase word-count of 217, the largest number of words for which a phrase occurs more than once in the corpus).
 The phrases that occur more than once are recorded in files.

 7. 07-08: The repeated phrases found in the previous step are compared to each other to eliminate those phrase-instances that are subsumed by an instance of a larger phrase, such as all the fragments of the 217-word overlap between AFFC Samwell I and ADWD Jon II that are just parts of that overlap.
 Those obviously aren't as meaningful as the bigger repeated phrase.